Save time on paint prep

 A pressure washer is one of the best time-saving tools to come along in years.
 Its high-velocity water spray cleans dirt, grime and chalking paint from otherwise sound painted surfaces.
-Pros like pressure washers not only because they're fast, but because they scour the old paint so the new coat will adhere better.
-It definitely beats the old garden hose, scrub brush and TSP cleaning method, a task so slow that many people just skip it.
+Pros like pressure washers not only because they’re fast, but because they scour the old paint so the new coat will adhere better.
+Using a pressure washer to remove paint is definitely beats the old garden hose, scrub brush and TSP cleaning method, a task so slow that many people just skip it.

 In this story, we’ll show you how to pressure wash your home effectively and safely, from start to finish, without ruining the siding or compromising the future paint job.
 If you’re lucky and your paint is sound (no peeling), pressure washing may be the only prep work needed.

 Should you pressure wash?

 Rub your hand over the painted surface and look for a powdery light-colored residue, the sure sign of chalking.
 Pressure-washing will scour it off to ensure a good bonding surface for the new coat.

 Replace rotten boards and renail loose ones before pressure washing, so you don’t drive water through the siding and into the wall.

 A pressure washer excels at scouring away dirt, grime and especially chalking, the powdery pigment left on the surface when old oil and some latex paints deteriorate.
 The scouring action is so strong that you won’t need a cleanser (TSP or non-phosphate substitute) like you would if you washed the surface by hand.